jwadams25/LearningR/Visualizations_for_EDA.md

 ![](Visualizations_for_EDA_files/figure-markdown_github/Box%20Plots%20to%20Compare%20Distributions-1.png)

-Before adding and style changes to this visualization, we want to make it easier for our reader to make conclusions.
+Before adding any style changes to this visualization, we want to make it easier for our reader to make conclusions.
 Therefore, we want to reorder these boxes from the greatest median to the least.

 ``` r
 pcol_boxes <- diamonds %>%